polvo/polvo/README.md

 ````

 However, sometimes these relative paths can get nasty.
 In these cases, virtual
-can help the way.
+maps can help the way.
 Imagine this one:

 ````yml
 virtual: